domfarolino/algorithms/src/datastructures/BST/README.md

 Note the above function must take in a root, which will be the tree's private `root` initially.
 This means that it must be called from our `add` wrapper function the first time in order to get the private `root`.

-With the above statements, it is clear that in general the `addHelper` function will never have to deal with a `NULL` root in the average case; this means we won't have to perform any `NULL` checks in the beginning of our function before accessing things like `root->left` and `root->right`, since root will always be non-null.
+With the above statements, it is clear that, in general, the `addHelper` function will never have to deal with a `NULL` root in the average case.
+This means we won't have to perform any `NULL` checks in the beginning of our function before accessing things like `root->left` and `root->right`, since root will always be non-null.

 Now it's time to consider the edge case in which the root of the actual tree is `NULL` (tree is empty).
 How can our algorithm handle this?
-We could of course add a `NULL` check at the beginning of our function but is a little wasteful since we'd only *need* to perform this `NULL` check the very first time, since we just saw that in the average case we'll always be given a null-null root.
-The smart way to handle this is to cater to the edge case in the wrapper function `add`, that calls the recursive `addHelper` algorithm.
-Here we're going to be dealing with the private `root` variable so we can check to see if the actual tree's `root = NULL` or not before passing it along.
-If so, we can create the root, thus adding the very first node in the tree, and if not we can pass it along like we normally would.
+We could of course add a `NULL` check at the beginning of our function, though this is a little wasteful since we'd only *need* to perform this `NULL` check the very first time, since we just saw that in the average case we'll always be given a non-null root.
+The smart way to handle this is to cater to the edge case in the wrapper function `add` that calls the recursive `addHelper` algorithm.
+Here, we're going to be dealing with the private `root` variable so we can check to see if the actual tree's `root = NULL` before passing it along.
+If so, we can create the root, thus adding the very first node in the tree.
+If not, we can pass it along like we normally would.
 Yeah!
 We've successfully condensed our edge case handling logic so we're not performing extraneous NULL checks when unnecessary.

 <a name="exists"></a>